miyamok/epsilonproofchecker/README.md

 ## To do list
 - Instantiation for the Lemma feature (eg. a lemma concluding <code>A | ~A</code> should be applicable to prove <code>ex x P(x) | ~ex x P(x)</code>, that is currently not the case)
 - Epsilon equality axiom to implement
-- Forbidden names for custom declarations for variable names, constant names, and predicate names
 - Further examples
 - Writing a brief history of Hilbert's logic